How will you get on in this week's Question of Sport quiz?

 Last updated on .From the section Sport

-England and New Zealand will do battle in the Rugby World Cup final this weekend.
+The Premier League will take a back seat for a few weeks while all eyes focus on the World Cup.

-Coming just months after the Lionesses won the European Championship, it caps another fantastic year for women's sport.
+It has been an explosive opening three months of the season, with Arsenal leading the way at the top of the table and Erling Haaland topping the scoring charts.

-The Question of Sport team have put together a quiz to celebrate some of the highlights.
-How much do you remember though?
+The Question of Sport team have put together a quiz to test your memory from the opening block of fixtures.
+But how much can you remember?

-The latest episodes of Question of Sport are available via the BBC iPlayer.
+The latest episodes of Question of Sport are available to view on BBC iPlayer, including a World Cup special that sees England take on Wales.